 Many of them don’t ACCURATELY measure the calories burned during exercise.
 They don’t account for the fact that we burn different amounts of energy depending on our activity level.

 That means if you’re running at a fast pace, you might burn fewer calories than someone who runs at a slow pace.

 If you’re trying to lose weight, then knowing exactly how many calories you’ve burned may not be important.
 What matters is whether you’re losing fat or gaining muscle mass.

 You burn almost no calories if you’re sitting around all day, watching TV, playing video games, or doing nothing productive.

-However, if you’re active throughout the day, moving around, walking, jogging, riding your bike, etc., then you’ll likely burn more calories.
+However, if you’re active throughout the day, moving around, walking, jogging, riding your bike, etc., you’ll likely burn more calories.

 For example, an hour of moderate-intensity cardio burns about 200 calories.